-From the traditional routes of the Mi’kmaq to fishermen tough enough to ply the waters, from celebrated ship-builders to rum-soaked sailors of early Halifax, our history and our culture has been shaped by the sea.
+From the traditional routes of the Mi’kmaq and fishermen tough enough to ply the waters to celebrated ship-builders and rum-soaked sailors of early Halifax, our history and our culture has been shaped by the sea.

 You’re never too far from the ocean in Nova Scotia, or from a salty tale – and some of them are even true.
-Learn about those stories at the many museums that highlight how our way of life has been both challenged and inspired by the deep Atlantic.
+Learn about these stories at the many museums that highlight how our way of life has been both challenged and inspired by the Atlantic.

 Explore life at sea first-hand at the Fisheries Museum of the Atlantic in the UNESCO World Heritage Town of Lunenburg.
 And by first-hand we mean you can actually feel marine creatures such as starfish in the museum’s touch tank.
 An aquarium is home to more sea-life such as lobsters, flounders and codfish.